Needle and syringe programs in WA

 Distribution of needles and syringes to people who inject drugs is legal

-The Western Australian Poisons Regulations 1965 (external site) authorises approved organisations to provide sterile injecting equipment to people who inject drugs.
+The Medicines and Poisons Act 2014 (External Site) and the Medicines and Poisons Regulations 2016 (External Site) provides the framework for approving organisations to provide sterile injecting equipment to people who inject drugs.

-Any organisation that operates an NSP must meet specific requirements as stated in the Poisons Regulations 1965 and be approved under the Poisons Act 1964 (external site) by the Chief Executive Officer of the WA Department of Health.
+Any organisation that operates an NSP must meet specific requirements as stated in the Medicines and Poisons Regulations 2016 and be approved by the Chief Executive Officer of the WA Department of Health.

 There is no minimum age to access a needle and syringe program